hafizferanmi/goods-node-backend/Readme.md

 # Introduction

-Goods node backend built with Nodejs express framework on the server and Reactjs on the client.
+Goods API built with Nodejs express framework on the server and Reactjs on the client.

 ## Client